Nwodajo/recipe-page/README.md

-#Pancake  Recipe Page
+# Pancake Recipe Page

-This is ** Techtonica Recipe Page Project**.
+This is a **Techtonica Recipe Page Project**.
-It's  a simple webpage showing how to make my favorite pancakes, using **HTML**CSS *
+It’s a simple webpage showing how to make my favorite pancakes, using **HTML** and **CSS**.

+---

-## project Goals
+## Project Goals
--Practice basic HTML struction (headings ,lists,imges,links ) -Add styling with css
+- Practice basic HTML structure (headings, lists, images, links)
+- Add styling with CSS
--Learn how to organize a small web  Projucts
+- Learn how to organize a small web project

+---

-## Techologies Used
+## 🧩 Technologies Used
--HTML
--CSS
+- HTML
+- CSS

+---

-## How to view
+## 💻 How to View
-1. Open the `index.html`file in your browser .
+1. Open the `index.html` file in your browser.
-2. You'll see the pancake  recipe with ingredients and instructions.
+2. You’ll see the pancake recipe with ingredients and instructions.

+---

-## Author
+## 👩🏽‍💻 Author
-Nasistu Wodajo
+**Nasistu Wodajo**